Recently, I broke new ground and moved to an area of London not served by the Underground.

 Haha! lolz.
 Jokes.
 No, don’t ruin it.

 Alright, so we are talking about one of the busiest cities in the world.
 Traffic happens.
-But my daily trip takes me through one of London’s most historic areas, so when you’re not screaming “HURRY UP, YOU MASSIVE BUS” into the seat in front, there’s always something else to concentrate on.
-From the “Est 1700” signs adorning the upper levels of the oldest pubs on Fleet Street, to the impeccable details on the Royal Courts of Justice, the towering grandeur of St Paul’s Cathedral, and that road in EC1 somewhere ambiguously named “Poultry”, there’s even a birds eye view on the latest Occupy London effort churning up Finsbury Square.
-That crazy lot.
-Funny how they’re never more than 10 yards away from a Starbucks, .
+But my daily trip takes me through one of London’s most historic areas, so when you’re not screaming “HURRY UP, YOU MASSIVE BUS, WHY IS THIS TAKING SO LONG” into the seat in front, there’s always something else to concentrate on.
+I’m talking the “Est 1700” signs adorning the upper levels of the oldest pubs on Fleet Street, and the impeccable details on the Royal Courts of Justice, the towering grandeur of St Paul’s Cathedral, and that road in EC1 somewhere ambiguously named “Poultry”.

 Finally, in between all that gazing, there’s ample time to consider life’s more important questions.
 Whereas back in yonder Tube days this time would have been spent thinking about all the ways I could garrotte the fat man who just hurtled through the closing doors and proceeded to squeeze his rolls uninvited into my personal space, now there are different matters on my mind.
 Such as, “what happens if you go the wrong way round Ikea?”, or “Who would win in a fight between a large adult male gorilla and a ferocious honey badger?”